 Our insurance cover is adequate to cover all normal purchases completed throughout the year without the need to update the University's Insurers.
-However, if your School purchases a particularly expensive new piece of equipment (say over €100,000) you should inform the Buildings Office on ext 2134 or email email@example.com
+However, if your School purchases a particularly expensive new piece of equipment (say over €100,000) you should inform the Buildings and Estates on ext 2134 or email email@example.com

 12. What happens if my School receives a piece of equipment on loan?

 Although our contents insurance covers loss or damage to University property, or property in our care (for which we have assumed responsibility), we may need to make special arrangements for the insurance of non-owned property in certain circumstances.